The-Compiler/cfps/2019-05-01-pycon-balkan.md

 ### Reviewer Notes

+The above outline is for a 1.5h version, I'd be happy to give a 3h version instead if desired.

 I've given similar workshops at Europython 2015 and 2016.
 They were visited by many attendees and I've received good feedback.
 Additionally, I've conducted longer (3-day) workshops about pytest/tox/devpi in various companies, see e.g.: